ItsDanik/rfidisk/README.md

 ## Bugs / Quirks:
 ### Proton Quirks
-When an application is launched via proton (ie most Steam games), for some reason the USB ports
-on the host machine get reset.
-That means that the arduino resets.
-This is a known issue with
-Proton, you can check it out [here](https://github.com/ValveSoftware/Proton/issues/6927).
+When an application is launched via proton (ie Windows games), during the USB ports enumeration on the host machine get reset, causing the arduino to resets briefly momentarily.
+This is a known issue with Proton, you can check it out [here](https://github.com/ValveSoftware/Proton/issues/6927).
-To combat this, as a workaround, an overly-complex connection recovery routine has been implemented,
-to avoid double launching of an app, and double notifications etc. It seems to be working ok, but
-it is a hack.
-If anyone finds a better way to handle this, like prevent the USB device from disconnecting
-when Proton initializes, please let me know.
+To combat this, as a workaround, an overly-complex connection recovery routine has been implemented, to avoid double launching of an app, and double notifications etc. It seems to be working ok, but it is a hack.
+If anyone finds a better way to handle this, like prevent the USB device from disconnecting when Proton initializes (completely hiding a USB port from proton?), please let me know.

 ---